 Allerdale Sports Development Grant

-Sports clubs can apply for a new grant from Allerdale Borough Council to help them improve accessibility, participation and to support recovery from impacts of the coronavirus.
+Sports clubs can apply for a grant from the council to help them improve accessibility and participation.

 Applications to the Allerdale Sports Development Grant scheme are invited from not-for-profit organisations, charities, social enterprises and schools where their work will benefit the residents of the borough.